Lake Howard (Winter Haven, Florida): Nearby Locations

+South Lake Howard Nature Park

 South Lake Howard Nature Park is located on the south-west side of Lake Howard.
 The park is an important role in the restoration of the ecology and water quality of Lake Howard.
 It is also plays an important role in the reclamation of natural wetlands within the city of Winter Haven.
 The park has multi-use trails, picnic areas, and restrooms.
 The park also has a wooden boardwalk running over the wetlands, which provides a good vantage point for observing local wildlife.
 Great blue heron, green heron, great egret, snowy egret, osprey, grackle, and red-winged blackbird are a few of the many bird species regularly seen on the lake.
 Bald eagles are occasionally seen on the Lake.
 The lake supports a healthy population of alligators and other reptiles and amphibians.
 Lake Howard is also known as a world class location with fresh water fishing, particularly for large mouth bass and bluegill.
 The Chain of Lakes Trail, a paved multi-use hiking and biking trail, begins here.